Exclusive: Dell, VMware decide to explore options including merger - sources

 The PC market, which Dell CEO Michael Dell helped shape by founding Dell in 1984 as a college freshman with $1,000 in savings, has remained stagnant due to the popularity of smart phones and tablets, shrinking by 0.2 percent in 2017, according to International Data Corporation.

-A reverse merger would see Dell buying VMware, which has a market capitalisation of $51 billion, rather than Dell buying the minority stake in VMware it does not already own.
+A reverse merger would see VMware, which has a market capitalization of $51 billion, buy Dell, rather than Dell buy the minority stake in VMware it does not already own.
 A lockup provision prevents Dell from buying out VMware until September.

+"Irrespective of whether VMware or Dell is the acquirer, we think the terms of trade would have to entail a premium to VMware minority shareholders," UBS Securities LLC analyst Evren Ergin wrote in a research note on Thursday.

 Another consideration for Dell in its deliberations is offering an eventual path to private equity firm Silver Lake to cash out on its investment in the company.
 Silver Lake helped bankroll Michael Dell’s $24.9 billion deal in 2013 to take the company private and owns about 18 percent of the company.